 Here are some design elements that I have originated or been asked to improve from an existing design.

-I'm a typographic and graphic designer by trade who is conversant with all traditional and current graphic communication skills.
+I'm a typographic and graphic designer conversant with all traditional and current graphic communication skills.
 As well as creating appropriate graphic and written messages, I have a successful track record of naming strategies, and a liking for sensitively chairing creative meetings — in fact the evaluation and editing of everything you ‘show, tell and do’.

 My clients enjoy complete confidentiality.
 My interventions are often anonymous.
 I tend to keep a low profile – because it helps productivity.
 I rarely publicise my contributions, even when permitted to do so.